-CHINT Global To Showcase Innovative Smart Energy Management Solutions At Middle East Energy 2024 In Dubai
+CHINT Global to Showcase Innovative Smart Energy Management Solutions at Middle East Energy 2024 in Dubai

-(MENAFN- Mid-East) CHINT Global, a globally recognised energy management solutions provider, will be exhibiting an array of its latest smart eco-energy solutions at the Middle East Energy 2024 (MEE 2024) exhibition, taking place from April 16-18 at Dubai World Trade Centre.
+(MENAFN- Seven Media) Dubai, UAE - 16 April 2024: CHINT Global, a globally recognised energy management solutions provider, will be exhibiting an array of its latest smart eco-energy solutions at the Middle East Energy 2024 (MEE 2024) exhibition, taking place from April 16-18 at Dubai World Trade Centre.

 This year at MEE 2024, CHINT’s booth will fall under the theme ‘Empowering a Boundless Sustainable Future with Smart Energy’, showcasing six ground-breaking technologies aimed at revolutionising the energy landscape.
 The company will also be launching new innovative technologies into the regional market – from sophisticated smart circuit breakers and portable power solutions to mobile substations.
 Attendees of the exhibition will also be able to experience an interactive display on the CHINT stand that will be offsetting carbon per person – an initiative that is part of the CHINT ESG global movement.